 Until it became…spotted.

 The 2010s have seen Pixar in an unusual spot: lacking the heightened levels of critical acclaim they held for 15 years, while Disney’s main animation studio reclaimed some of their former glory.
 To be fair, a streak like Pixar’s run between Toy Story and Toy Story 3 is rare.
-2015 was a particularly unusual year.
-The studio saw some of their greatest critical and commercial acclaim ever for Inside Out, then had their first commercial “flop” with The Good Dinosaur.
-So how will Pixar do with their latest film, Finding Dory?
+With the decision to dip back into the well of sequels more frequently over the next few years, will Pixar just be resting on its biggest and best hits?
+Or will the studio continue to innovate?
+And how will Pixar do with their latest film, Cars 3?
 You’ll have to read our review later this week to really find out, but you might get a hint below.
-In honor of the release of Finding Dory, we’re taking a look back at all of Pixar’s feature films in the latest installment of Out Ranked.
+With the release of Cars 3, we’re taking an updated look back at all of Pixar’s feature films for Out Ranked.

 Here’s a general rule of thumb for sequels and spinoffs: the breakout characters who work in small doses rarely work when they’re made the center of the action.
 For all of Cars 2‘s issues (and there are plenty), the decision to center the film around Mater instead of Lightning McQueen may have been the biggest problem.
 Cars 2 also marked Pixar’s first non-Toy Story sequel, but while it followed that series’ decision to switch things up in story form for each film, the character relationships just don’t exist for the Cars characters the way they do for Toy Story‘s characters.
 The worst thing about Cars 2, though, is that if this were, say, a DreamWorks Animation film, it would be perfectly acceptable.
 But “acceptable” doesn’t cut it when it comes to Pixar.